23/01/2019 12:00 AM

-If you combine the height of the gravel board, 6 inches or 150mm, with 6ft or 1.83m high fence panels, it comes to 6ft 6 inches or 1.98m, which is under the required 2m planning height limit.
+If you combine the height of the gravel board, 140mm, with 1.83m high fence panels, it comes to 1.97m, which is under the required 2m planning height limit.
 More fence panel heights can be found in our information section: Fence Panels Heights and Widths

 Fence panels are delivered as singular systems that are pre-made and ready to slot into the posts which can be quite heavy.